raspberrypilearning/pacman-terminal/en/step_5.md

 ---
 title: Click here when you've found your first ghost!
 ---
-That strange file named `sp00ky.txt` is a virus.
+That strange file named `sp00ky.txt` represents a virus.
 If you've spotted it, you have found the first ghost!

 You've found Spooky!
 ![Spooky Ghost](images/ghostspooky.png)